NeuroDesk/neurodesk.github.io/content/en/tutorials/documentation/workflowtemplate.md

 print(a+b)
 ```

-You can also ass code snippets like `var foo = "bar";` to be shown inline.
+You can also add code snippets, e.g. `var foo = "bar";`, which will be shown inline.

 ## Images